 There are many ways to start meeting like-minded people.
 First off, be clear on the kind of people you want to meet.
 If you’re interested to be a writer, perhaps you want to meet other writers.
 If you want to lose weight, perhaps you want to meet people who are conscious about their diets and exercise.
 Being clear of your criteria helps you to be laser focused in your efforts.

 Next, think about where such people will hang out.
 Meet-up groups (such as Meetup.com) is a great way to get started.
-For example, I didn’t have any vegetarian friends at all when I first became a vegetarian in 2008.
-It was through going to a vegetarian meet-up (via Meetup.com) that I made my first vegetarian friends – and I ended up being very good friends with some of them thereafter.
+For example, I didn’t have any vegetarian friends at all when I adopted a vegetarian diet in 2008.
+It was through going to a vegetarian meet-up (via Meetup.com) that I made my first vegetarian friends — and I ended up being very good friends with some of them thereafter.
 Communities and recreational clubs are also another avenue to meet like-minded people.
 For example, people who go to salsa classes would have some inherent interest in salsa/dancing.

 It might feel intimidating at first, but you’ll find that once you take the first bold steps forward, things will start to fall into place one by one, and doors will open thereafter.
 After all, where the intention goes, the energy energy flows.
-If you set the intention to meet like-minded friends and you follow-up with concrete action, it’s simply a matter of time before you meet said people who share similar values as you.
+If you set the intention to meet like-minded friends and you follow up with concrete action, it’s simply a matter of time before you meet said people who share similar values as you.
 Just keep at it and you will see results in time.

 More useful reading:

 - 10 Useful Tips To Make New Friends — Tips to foster new friendships